PickHoops QuickFact

 The "First Four" (previously "play-in") games are played on the Tuesday and Wednesday the rest of the games start on Thursday.

-We don't currently use these games for scoring or tiebreakers, so the bracket entry deadline is still Thursday before the next round of games start at 12:20 ET.
+We don't currently use these games for scoring or tiebreakers, so the bracket entry deadline is still Thursday before the Round 1 games start.
 You can pick the play-in winners to advance in your bracket, before or after those games are played, so long as your picks are in by Thursday's deadline.

 3.1 Can I enter multiple picks?

-The group owner can decide how many picks each player is allowed to enter, from 1 to 25, per email address / login.
+The group owner can decide how many picks each player is allowed to enter.
 The group owner is not subject to this restriction.

 3.2 Can I enter picks for other people?